TakaraMashiro/WoofPal/README.md

-# This is a website using html, css, and bootstrap about imaginary business: WoofPal
+# This is a website using html, css, and bootstrap about a madeup business: WoofPal